 There’s a lot to see in the refuge, a lot which you may not have seen before.
 Spend a few minutes to learn more about this complex ecosystem and 10 others in the area at the National Wildlife Refuges Visitor Center across Croatan Sound in Manteo.
 Opened in 2012, the center uses dioramas and interactive exhibits to explain the role of the refuges.

 Up for more?
-Good, because at 6 p.m. on select weekdays May through August, Kitty Hawk Kayaks leads 2-hour kayak tours at Bodie Island.
+Good, because on select weekday evenings May through August, Kitty Hawk Kites leads 2-hour kayak tours at Bodie Island.
 Or you can take a Bioluminescence Kayak Tour at 8:30 p.m. on select nights and check out the underwater light show provided by glow-in-the-dark marine creatures.

 Day 3: Explore More Intimate Inland Waters

 Your attention shifts inland on Day 3, with an early start from base camp Edenton.
 And because of your long and busy Day 2, the day should probably start with a caffeinated beverage, along with a baked-on-the-premises biscotti at the Edenton Coffee House Bakery and Cafe downtown.
 As you wait for your Nutter Butter Mocha, call down the street to Emilio’s General Store for a “take away” sandwich (the Edentonian, perhaps: a deli sandwich with a splash of pimento cheese).

 A walk down South Broad Street to the Town Harbor reveals spiffy sailboats and yachts – and out-the-door canoe and kayak rentals for a trip on Queen Anne Creek, which feeds the harbor.
 The nice “urban” paddle gives you a different perspective on the waterfront and Edenton’s Cotton Mill Historic District.